Cecilapp/statidocs/README.md

 # Statidocs

-Create and manage and effective documentation.
+Create and manage an effective documentation.

 ```bash
 # install